 This tells you the percentage of patients who sustained a pressure ulcer.
 Pressure ulcers, also known as bed sores, are routinely caused by patients not being moved frequently enough.
 Better nursing protocols minimizes the number of pressure ulcers sustained by residents in a nursing home.

 In NeuroRestorative Utah, 3.44% of Patients had Serious Falls

 This statistic is a measure of the percentage of long-term patients who have suffered falls which caused serious injury.
 This is one of the statistics we use in determining nursing ratings.

 Minimizes Urinary Tract Infections

-This indicates the percent of residents that sustained a urinary tract infection.
-Urinary tract infections are often associated with facilities with lower levels of hygiene.
-Better hygiene protocols limits the percentage of residents in a nursing home who suffer from UTI's.
-Keep in mind that this metric is sometimes skewed by the fact that nursing homes have different reporting standards for urinary tract infections.
+This is the percentage of patients that sustained a urinary tract infection.
+UTI's are often the result of poor nursing care.
+Additional nurse staffing can reduce the number of UTI's sustained by residents in a nursing home.
+We want to point out that this metric is affected by by the fact that nursing homes have incongruent reporting standards for urinary tract infections.